diku-dk/Streaming/README.md

 Once an actor receives a termination, we need to find a way to inform the main thread about the termination, so the program can finish.
 Two of the possible options are:

-1. Polling: Create a "Finished" method in the consumer actor class and, in the main, periodically asks both actors whether they are both finished
+1. Polling: Create a "Finished" method in the consumer actor class and, in the main, you can periodically ask both actors whether they are finished.
-2. Create a special channel for acknowledging termination (C4): Send a message to C4 and make sure that main thread subscribe to C4 before publishing the starter event (in C1).
-In this case, you have to make sure to synchronize the main thread with the thread triggered by the subscription.

 ```
 public Task<bool> Finished()